 How long do we hold the data?

 Personal data is held in a ‘live’ or archived format.
-Electronic data is stored on our databases or on cloud based facilities in the UK.
-Paper based personal data is held in secure offices or if archived, held at secure third party locations.
+Electronic data is stored on our databases or on cloud-based facilities in the UK.

 Disclosure of your information